for Cold Climate Housing and much more

 So working diligently on bare pine with 400 grit silicone carbide paper in a power sander is not 'going for the best'; in fact it is neither good woodworking nor cost effective.

-Keywords: Work Bench, Woodworking, Workshop, Sanding, Power Tools, Polish, Techniques, Tools
+Keywords: Work Bench, Sanding, Woodworking, Workshop, Power Tools, Polish, Techniques, Tools

 Article 1970